-- CIC did not mail you a card.
+- IRCC did not mail you a card.
 You should thus apply for your first card.

 - Your card has expired or will soon expire.
 You should apply to renew your card.

 - Your card was lost, damaged, or stolen.
 You should apply to replace your card.

 Once you become a Canadian citizen, you no longer need a permanent resident card, and your Canadian passport will be proof of your eligibility to enter Canada.